How to Choose the Right UV Printer: 2025 Edition – Malaysia

 If you’re printing items like luggage, doors, or boards, you may want beds as large as 1300mm x 2500mm.

-⚠️ Larger printers need more space – plan for at least 2m x 3m of room and proper ventilation.
+⚠️ Larger printers need more space – plan for at least 2m x 3m of room with proper ventilation, and maintain environmental conditions of 20–28°C temperature and 40–60% humidity to protect printheads and inks.

 Also think about future-proofing – choose a slightly larger bed size if you plan to expand your product range later.